AOL CEO apologizes for public firing of executive

-(Reuters) - AOL Inc AOL.N Chief Executive Tim Armstrong said in a staff memo on Tuesday that he made a mistake in publicly firing an employee last Friday in front of a thousand workers.
+Aug 13 (Reuters) - AOL Inc Chief Executive Tim Armstrong said in a staff memo on Tuesday that he made a mistake in publicly firing an employee last Friday in front of a thousand workers.

 A recording had been leaked to the media in which Armstrong is heard firing Abel Lenz, a creative director at AOL’s Patch unit, after he tells Lenz to put down his camera.
 Lenz remains fired, the company said.